 Through research and direct experience, we’ve learned a lot about the engineering buy cycle.
-According to the IEEE GlobalSpec “Industrial Buy Cycle Study,” a buy cycle averages 12 weeks in length, is continuously beginning anew, and consists broadly of three stages: Research & Analysis, Comparison & Evaluation, and Purchase.
+According to the GlobalSpec “Industrial Buy Cycle Study,” a buy cycle averages 12 weeks in length, is continuously beginning anew, and consists broadly of three stages: Research & Analysis, Comparison & Evaluation, and Purchase.

 Here’s what else we know:

 • Supplier websites, general search engines, online catalogs and colleagues are among the most popular sources of information during all stages of the buy cycle.
 But in reality, there is no single “go-to” resource preferred by industrial professionals at any stage of the buy cycle, which reinforces the importance of having a multi-channel marketing strategy to connect with potential customers.